{{ summaryTitle }}

 FAQ:

-Does the calculator decide whether I can charge the late fee?
+Does the calculator decide whether I can charge the fee?

-Why is the late fee zero even though the invoice is past due?
+Why is the fee zero when the invoice is overdue?

 Glossary:

-The invoice amount after payments or credits are subtracted, with a floor of zero.
+The invoice amount remaining after entered payments or credits.

 Fee days